SanjeetKhangura/RealTimeTransit/README.md

 3. **ML Prediction** (`ml/`) — Train a model (LSTM or XGBoost regressor) on historical time-series data, generate forecasted arrival times, log predicted-vs-actual for accuracy tracking.
 4. **Dashboard + Admin UI** (`frontend/`) — Route List and Route Details views, responsive down to 360px, plus an admin panel for logs, manual reprocessing, and threshold tuning.

-## Key Non-Functional Requirements

-- Ingest within 30s of feed timestamp
-- 5s response for at least 90% of common requests
-- Live dashboard updates within 60s
-- 99.5% availability over a one-month evaluation window
-- No PII; encrypted transport; RBAC on admin functions
-- Modular architecture — ingestion has highest priority and must not fail when other subsystems fail

 ## Directory Layout

 ```